 This doesn’t mean that we’re instantly just shaped into something we don’t recognize, it means suddenly, we see that our defects of character like selfishness, self-centeredness, suddenly, we see that we have so much experience with selfishness and self-centeredness, that we can help someone else to transcend their selfishness and their self-centeredness.

-Every incursion or every time we see some selfish interest or self centeredness come up again, we’re brought back to the Step 7 —God, please remove my shortcomings.
+Every incursion or every time we see some selfish interest or self centeredness come up again, we’re brought back to Step 7 —God, please remove my shortcomings.
 Please let me see myself free of any defects from character I am perfectly created today—.

 If you don’t want to bring God into your Step 7, another way is to set the affirmation.
 “I am perfect today, I am free of character defects, I am free of shortcomings”.